sriram-0311/sriram-0311.github.io/_pages/about.md

 <p style="text-align: justify">

 Hi!
 I'm Aryaman Patel, a robotics engineer pursuing my MS in Robotics at Northeastern University.
-I currently work as a **Research Assistant** at <a href="https://neural.lab.northeastern.edu/">NEURAL</a> (Northeastern University Robust Autonomy Lab) headed by <a href="https://david-m-rosen.github.io/">Prof. David Rosen</a> where my focus is on improving visual SLAM systems for autonomous robots.
+I currently work as a <b>Research Assistant</b> at <a href="https://neural.lab.northeastern.edu/">NEURAL</a> (Northeastern University Robust Autonomy Lab) headed by <a href="https://david-m-rosen.github.io/">Prof. David Rosen</a> where my focus is on improving visual SLAM systems for autonomous robots.
 <br>
 I have dedicated significant effort to constructing Factor Graphs for Bundle Adjustment Problems, aiming to achieve computationally efficient mapping in large environments for a multi-camera-based visual-inertial navigation system.
 Additionally, I developed and implemented a visual place recognition module based on Bag of Words for long-term data association and loop closure detection in a multi-sensor navigation system.
 <br>